PoisotLab/ms_straight_lines/manuscript.md

 Here we derived a flexible link model for the prediction of the number of links in ecological networks using a beta-binomial distribution for $L$, and show how it outperforms previous and more commonly used models describing this relationship.
-More importantly, we showed how our model's parameters not only have a clear ecological interpretation (specifically, the value of $p$ in +@eq:lhat is the expected value of the connectance when $S$ is large), but how they made predictions which remained within biological boundaries.
+More importantly, we showed that our model has parameters with a clear ecological interpretation (specifically, the value of $p$ in
++@eq:lhat is the expected value of the connectance when $S$ is large), and makes predictions which remain within biological boundaries.

 This model also casts new light on previous results on the structure of food
 webs: small and large food webs behave differently [@GarlCald03].
 Specifically,